CA-ReleaseAutomation/ca-ra-liquibase-pack/CONTRIBUTION.md

 We have a simple process that utilizes the [GitHub](https://guides.github.com/introduction/flow/index.html) and **Github Issues**:

-1. Sign or be added to an existing [Contributor License Agreement (CLA)](https://communities.ca.com/become-a-contributor).
+1. Sign or be added to an existing Contributor License Agreement (CLA)
 1. Sign up or login to your [GitHub account](https://github.com/signup/free)
 1. Fork the repository on GitHub
 1. Reporting an issue or making a feature request [here](#issues).